sevenc-nanashi/voicevox_e2k/train/README.md

 {"word": "example", "katakana": "エグザンプル"}
 ```

-It's for the purpose of converting English words to Katakana and further use in Japanese Text-to-Speech applications or Japanese learning.
+It's for the further use in Japanese Text-to-Speech applications or Japanese learning.

+This README is divided into 2 parts, first about the dictionary extraction and the second part is about the model.

-## Re-creating the dictionary
+## Dictionary

+### Dependencies

-The script has zero dependencies, as long as you have a Python 3 interpreter it should work.
+The extraction script has zero dependencies, as long as you have a Python 3 interpreter it should work.

-### Download the dictionary
+### Download the data

+#### Wikitionary

 Download the raw dump of the Japanese Wikitionary from https://kaikki.org/dictionary/rawdata.html, they kindly provide the parsed data in a JSONL format.